 Kiwi bonds are a simple form of investment, similar to a term deposit in that they offer a fixed rate of interest for a given term.
 Kiwi bonds are denominated in New Zealand dollars with a fixed interest rate paid quarterly in arrears.
 The bonds are redeemable on maturity or at the option of the bondholder.

-Kiwi bonds are issued in six month, and one and two-year maturities.
+Kiwi bonds are issued in six month, one-year, two-year and four-year maturities.
 The minimum amount that can be invested is $1,000 with a maximum of $500,000 in any one issue.
 Interest rates are set periodically by the New Zealand Debt Management Office (NZDMO) from the moving averages of domestic wholesale rates.

 The interest rates offered are generally lower than those offered by banks, reflecting the greater level of security associated with a government investment.
 Kiwi bonds are available only to New Zealand residents.